GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2022-12-02-telperion.md

 </figure>
 {: style="text-align: center;"}

-Thanks to the [Furutre Ecosystems for Africa](https://futureecosystemsafrica.org/recent-work/) team and our colleagues who attended the workshop from the following institutions: University of the Witwatersrand, North-West University, South African Biodiversity Institute, South African Environmental Observation Network, University of Edinburgh and Royal Botanic Garden Edinburgh.
+Thanks to the [Future Ecosystems for Africa](https://futureecosystemsafrica.org/recent-work/) team and our colleagues who attended the workshop from the following institutions: University of the Witwatersrand, North-West University, South African Biodiversity Institute, South African Environmental Observation Network, University of Edinburgh and Royal Botanic Garden Edinburgh.